PetiteSW/krbiz/README.md

 I didn't have any resources to automate the UI tests for now so instead I have been doing this check manually before releasing.
 #### Functionality check-list before releases.
+- [ ] Order file upload.
+    - [ ] When a new order file is uploaded, it should check if it can be merged or not.

 - [ ] Order variable settings.
     - [ ] ``tests/order-variable-settings/missing_*.xlsx`` files should alert about
         the wrong configuration and abort the uploading.